Ahmedloay2/Cardiology-Department-System/BackEnd/Caridology-Department-System/Caridology-Department-System/documents/API.md

 - **Years of Experience:** 1-50 years
 - **Blood Type:** A+, A-, B+, B-, AB+, AB-, O+, O-

+### Appointment Constraints
+- **Future Dates Only:** All appointment dates must be in the future
+- **Time Slot Availability:** Each doctor can only have one appointment per time slot
+- **Status Values:** Confirmed, Cancelled, Postponed, Completed, Missed

 ---

 ## 🎨 Legend